dewa9753/F1-First-Position-Predictor/README.md

 ## Results & Analysis
 - Evaluation metrics: Accuracy and F1 score
-- 27% accuracy, 25% F1 in predicting the final position of a given driver in any race
+- 79% accuracy, 79% F1 in predicting if a given driver on a specific circuit with other features will finish on the podium.
-- the model provides 19% more accuracy than a random guess since the model only considers final positions of less than 13
+- A random guess has a probability of 50% accuracy, so the model provides 29% more accuracy than a random guess.

 ## Reproducibility & Further Development
 - Split chronologically by race/season to avoid leakage.